 If you’re on a gluten-free diet, you may be wondering: are marshmallows gluten-free?
 Find out if there is gluten in marshmallows and 5 brands of marshmallows are that are gluten-free in this post.

-We’ll also go over brands that make marshmallows without any gluten-containing ingredients, if marshmallow fluff is gluten-free, and answering the questions of if are marshmallows vegan, are marshmallows dairy-free, and then talking about some different ways to use gluten-free marshmallows in your cooking and baking.
+We’ll also go over brands that make marshmallows without any gluten-containing ingredients, if marshmallow fluff is gluten-free, and answering the questions of if are marshmallows vegan, are marshmallows dairy-free.
+We’ll also talk about some different ways to use gluten-free marshmallows in your cooking and baking.

 This post will wrap up with some great gluten-free marshmallow recipes for you to try your hand at making them at home, if you don’t want to buy them from the store.
 I hope this post is informative and useful for you!